wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 ### Give Read-Only Access to Your Amazon Account and Get the Role ARN

-To grant Tanzu Observability by Wavefront with read-only access to your Amazon account, you need to provide an account ID and external ID.
+To grant Tanzu Observability with read-only access to your Amazon account, you need to provide an account ID and external ID.
 While the account ID is a constant value - the ID (in our case - the Wavefront ID) to which you want to grant access to your resources, the external ID is not a constant value.
 The external ID is a secret identifier that is known by you and Tanzu Observability by Wavefront (the third-party).
 The external ID is time-sensitive and regenerated each time you reopen the AWS Integration setup page, and you cannot reuse it.

 For information about external IDs and how they are used in AWS, see [How to Use External ID When Granting Access to Your AWS Resources](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/).